Haagerup property for wreath products constructed with Thompson's groups: Introduction

+We could have given a single proof showing that if $\Ga$ has the Haagerup property, then so is the associated (possibly twisted) wreath product $\Ga\wr_{\Q_2}V.$ Although, for pedagogical reasons we choose to provide several proofs for various groups.
+This permits to understand easily the scheme of the proof and to appreciate the gap of difficulties between various cases.
+We thus prove the Haagerup property for $F$, then for $T$, then for $V$, then for $\Ga\wr_{\Q_2}V$, and finally for a twisted version of it.
+The largest gaps of technicality resides between $T$ and $V$ and between $V$ and the wreath product.

-The proof of Theorem \ref{THA} is based on a category/functor approach that is even more natural to use for studying \textit{groupoids} and which leads to stronger results.
-In order to ease the lecture of this article we choose to present first a complete proof of Theorem \ref{THA} that contains all essential ideas that we then adapt to the framework of groupoids and other group cases.
-Moreover, the proofs can be generalized in a straightforward way to \textit{$k$-ary} forests instead of \textit{binary} forests.
-This leads to the following theorem: \begin{letterthm} Let $\Ga$ be a discrete group with the Haagerup property, $k\geq 2$ and let $\theta:\Ga\to\Ga$ be an injective group morphism.
-This defines a larger monoidal category $\cC$ (see Section \ref{sec:largercat}) whose objects are the natural numbers and morphisms from $n$ to $m$ are $k$-ary forests with $n$ roots, $m$ leaves together with a permutation of the leaves and a labeling of the leaves with elements of $\Ga$.
-It satisfies the identity $Y_k\circ g = (\theta(g),e,\cdots,e)\circ Y_k$ where $g\in \Ga$ and $Y_k$ is the unique $k$-ary tree with $k$ leaves.
+The proof of Theorem \ref{THA} is based on a categorical and functorial approach that is more natural to use for studying \textit{groupoids}.
+We present such a groupoid approach allowing now {\it $k$-ary forests} rather than only {\it binary trees}.
+This leads to the following theorem:

+\begin{letterthm} Consider a triple $(\Ga,\theta, k)$ where $\Ga$ is a group, $\theta:\Ga\to\Ga$ an injective morphism, and $k\geq 2.$ There exists a unique monoidal category $\cC$ (see Section \ref{sec:largercat}) whose objects are the natural numbers and morphisms from $n$ to $m$ are $k$-ary forests with $n$ roots, $m$ leaves together with a permutation of the leaves and a labelling of the leaves with elements of $\Ga$.
+Moreover, the composition of morphisms satisfies the relation where $g\in \Ga$ and $Y_k$ is the unique $k$-ary tree with $k$ leaves.

-If $\cG_\cC$ is the universal groupoid of $\cC$, then it has the Haagerup property. \end{letterthm}
+If $\cG_\cC$ is the universal groupoid of $\cC$ and $\Ga$ is a discrete group that has the Haagerup property, then $\cG_\cC$ has the Haagerup property. \end{letterthm}